MinaBMiller/wafproject/README.md

 To deploy the AWS WAF resources:

 Initialize Terraform:
-Copyterraform init
+terraform init

 Preview the changes:
-Copyterraform plan
+terraform plan

 Apply the changes:
-Copyterraform apply
+terraform apply

 To destroy the resources:
-Copyterraform destroy
+terraform destroy